 L-BIST is an enhancement to the single LED error code diagnostics and is automatically initiated during POST.
 L-BIST will check the LCD power rail.
-If there is no power being supplied to the LCD (i.e., the L-BIST circuit fails), the battery status LED will flash either an error code [2,8] or an error code [2,7].
+If there is no power being supplied to the LCD (that is if the L-BIST circuit fails), the battery status LED flashes either an error code [2,8] or an error code [2,7].